john-hu/fxos-voice-commands/README.md

 $ npm start
 ```

 Now open https://localhost:8080/ in your navigator of choice.
+As well as
+serving the app, this will also watch for changes and automatically re-build
+the app.